 Admissions are based on availability of space, gender ratio in each class, and determination by the staff and parents that a child is ready.
 Prospective parents and students are required to tour the center and meet with an administrator prior to enrollment.

-Unless paid in full at the beginning of the semester, all tuition payments must be made through automatic payment with our PaySimple system.
-Families will be required to submit a bank account number and routing number in order to make these payments.
+Unless paid in full at the beginning of the semester, all tuition payments must be made through automatic payment with our TUIO system.
+Families will be required to submit a bank account number or credit card to TUIO in order to make these payments.

 All students will receive a progress report at the end of each semester.
 For pre-k and elementary students, this report will show progression toward mastery of each subject.
 For toddler students, this report will show progression of social skills and basic academic topics.

 In keeping with our belief in the value of early intervention for children with developmental difficulties, our staff is alert to normal developmental behavior.
-We may express concerns to parents (in a private setting) about children who seem to differ from the norm.
+We will meet with parents about children who we feel need a referral for additional assistance in behavior or academic areas.
 This is our attempt to be of support and help to parents and it is considered our professional responsibility.
 Staff members are not trained to diagnose special needs.
-We simply attempt to point out a variance from the norm and recommend further assessment, appropriate programs, activities or other helpful information if parents desire.
+We simply point out a variance from the norm and recommend further assessment.

 Please keep children home to rest if they show any of the following symptoms: